-Real Estate Leas es Area Facilities Description • The Crossroads FLEX lease is a long-term lease (20 years) that addresses student capacity and facility needs.
-The lease costs include base rent, which is expected to increase annually by an escalation rate of 2.5 percent, Wake County property taxes, insurance, and Common Area Maintenance (CAM) charges/operating costs, collectively referred to as "TICAM" charges.
-The Wake Young Women's Leadershi (20 years) that addresses student cap annually by an escalation rate of 2.5 pt/li> acity and The North Wake College and Caree capacity and facility needs and exp set annual rental rate (\$524,740) for County real property taxes.
-The estimation ires June the seco e 2026.
-The nd five-year t lease payment includes erm and payment of Wak The Purchasing Operations Wareho addresses facility needs and administr by an escalation rate of 3 percent. • The Moore Square Magnet MS parking lease (Power Parking, LLC) addresses staff and magnet program parking needs at Moore Square Magnet MS. The lease is an annual recurring lease that is expected to renew.
+- The Crossroads FLEX lease is a long-term lease (20 years) that addresses student capacity and facility needs.
+The lease costs include base rent, which is expected to increase annually by an escalation rate of 2.5 percent, Wake County property taxes, insurance, and Common Area Maintenance (CAM) charges/operating costs, collectively referred to as "TICAM" charges. - The Wake Young Women's Leadership Academy (WYWLA) lease is a long- term lease (20 years) that addresses student capacity and facility needs.
+The lease rate increases annually by an escalation rate of 2.5 percent. - The North Wake College and Career Academy (NWCCA) lease addresses student capacity and facility needs and expires June 2026.
+The lease payment includes a set annual rental rate (\$524,740) for the second five-year term and payment of Wake County real property taxes.
+The estimated tax payment is \$67,500 per year. - The Purchasing Operations Warehouse lease is a long-term (15 years) lease that addresses facility needs and administrative functions.
+The lease rate increases annually by an escalation rate of 3 percent. - The Moore Square Magnet MS parking lease (Power Parking, LLC) addresses staff and magnet program parking needs at Moore Square Magnet MS. The lease is an annual recurring lease that is expected to renew.
 The lease expires June 2024.
 The lease rate is currently \$59.74/space/month (29 spaces=\$20,789.52/year).
-Due to demand for downtown Raleigh parking in this area, we are anticipating an estimated increase to \$63/ space/month (29 space=\$21,924/year) which will result in an estimated annual increase of \$1,134.48 from the current costs.
-The \$5,292 balance of the annual parking costs not to exceed \$27,216, is to address parking needs as they arise at the school (acquire additional needed parking from Power Parking, LLC, and/or pursue other parking lease opportunities near the school as they become available). • The SCORE ReEngagement (Garner) lease addresses student capacity and facility needs and is a three-year lease that expires June 30, 2025, with one renewal option of three years.
-The lease rate increases annually by an escalation rate of 4 percent.
-The SCORE ReEngagement (North Raleigh) lease addresses student capacity and facility needs and is a five-year, nine-month lease which commenced July 1, 2023, and expires March 31, 2029.
-The annual escalation rate is 3 percent. • The Forest Hills Baptist Church Use Agreement addresses staff parking needs at Fred A. Olds Elementary School.
+Due to demand for downtown Raleigh parking in this area, we are anticipating an estimated increase to \$63/space/month (29 space=\$21,924/year) which will result in an estimated annual increase of \$1,134.48 from the current costs.
+The \$5,292 balance of the annual parking costs not to exceed \$27,216, is to address parking needs as they arise at the school (acquire additional needed parking from Power Parking, LLC, and/or pursue other parking lease opportunities near the school as they become available). - The SCORE ReEngagement (Garner) lease addresses student capacity and facility needs and is a three-year lease that expires June 30, 2025, with one renewal option of three years.
+The lease rate increases annually by an escalation rate of 4 percent. - The SCORE ReEngagement (North Raleigh) lease addresses student capacity and facility needs and is a five-year, nine-month lease which commenced July 1, 2023, and expires March 31, 2029.
+The annual escalation rate is 3 percent. - The Forest Hills Baptist Church Use Agreement addresses staff parking needs at Fred A. Olds Elementary School.
 The agreement is an annual recurring agreement that expires June 2025 and is expected to be renewed.
-The rate is currently \$7,500 per year. • Young Men's Christian Association (YMCA) of the Triangle Area lease is a long-tern lease (20 years) that addresses student capacity and facility needs.
-The lease cost include base rent and CAM fees.
-Strategic Objective Operational Effectiveness Budget Adjustments Description MOE Local Southeast Raleigh YMCA \$ 143,709 Purchasing Warehouse 29,897 SCORE ReEngagement Locations 18,186 Crossroads FLEX 16,772 WYWLA 12,951 Moore Square Magnet MS 1,409 Total \$ 222,924 •
+The rate is currently \$7,500 per year. - Young Men's Christian Association (YMCA) of the Triangle Area lease is a long-term lease (20 years) that addresses student capacity and facility needs.
+The lease costs include base rent and CAM fees.

+Description MOE Local

+Southeast Raleigh YMCA \$ 143,709

+Purchasing Warehouse 29,897

+SCORE ReEngagement Locations 18,186

+Crossroads FLEX 16,772

+WYWLA 12,951

+Moore Square Magnet MS 1,409

+Total - \$ 222,924